pin/golang-tftp-example/README.md

 go install
 ```

-# Running server and client
+## Running server and client

 Start server:
 ```
 ~/go/bin/gotftpd -p 6969 # Use custom port instead of default port 69 that requires root premission
 ```
-It will use the current directory as document root.
+NB: It will use the current directory as document root.

 Upload file:
 ```